 #2: Virtual Hangouts

 Encourage teams to get together via virtual hangouts.
 Even if it’s just once a month, virtual hangouts allow team members to get to know each other and remove some of the barriers that may be present since they don’t get to interact in person.
-While this can just be an opportunity for classic water cooler chat, there’s also a lot of room for fun and creativity.
+While this can just be an opportunity for a classic water cooler chat, there’s also a lot of room for fun and creativity.

 Some ideas for virtual hangouts include: